 Governors must comply with the trust's charitable objects, with company and charity law, and with their contractual obligations under the funding agreement.
-Company directors' duties are described in sections 170 to 181 of the Companies Act 2006, but in summary are to:
+Company directors' duties are described in sections 170 to 181 of the Companies Act 2006.
+Charity trustees' duties are described in the Charity Commission's The essentialtrustee-guidance.